nss-day-cohort-35/capstone-details/README.md

 1. Your capstone is a single page app created with React.
 1. Share your idea with Brenda and get `thumbs-up`
-1. Once you have your proposal, you will meet with an instruction team member to confirm your **realistic MVP**.
+1. Once you complete your proposal, you will meet with an instruction team member to confirm your **realistic MVP**.
-2. **Proposal** - Use Google Docs and provide a link.
+1. **Proposal** - Use Google Docs and provide a link.
+    * Capstone Final Proposals DUE (EOD) - October 17, 2019
     * **Project Overview**
         * Consider:
            * What problem does your capstone address?